CluedIn-io/CluedIn.Documentation/1-Setup-Deployment/hosted.md

 CluedIn uses a tool called Helm in order to mange the Kuberetes application.
 Visit the [helm github page](https://github.com/helm/helm) to get assistance on how to install.

+## Platform Agnostic

+CluedIn can be installed on any cloud / premise platform that you have:

+- Azure
+- AWS
+- Google Cloug Platform
+- Locally on your servers

+## How to use?

+Visit the [CluedIn.Helm repository](https://github.com/CluedIn-io/CluedIn.Helm) to have a full API reference.